 Paramount has formed an ESG Committee comprised of a multidisciplinary team of senior officers and subject matter experts from across the Company.
-The ESG Committee is scheduled to meet at least monthly and is responsible for preparing Paramount's ESG reporting, keeping abreast of ESG related developments and trends and considering sustainability-related opportunities, risks and initiatives.
+The ESG Committee is responsible for preparing Paramount's ESG reporting, keeping abreast of ESG related developments and trends and considering sustainability-related opportunities, risks and initiatives.
 The ESG Committee has formed a GHG Task Force to assist it in developing strategies to further improve GHG performance, including evaluating and implementing specific projects and initiatives to reduce GHG emissions and improve GHG emissions intensity.